 • They want to set a long-term trade (or even walk away for their lunch break and still have the trade execute)

-• Trading a larger number of shares (more than 100)
+• They are trading a larger number of shares

 When placing a limit order with your brokerage firm, the broker or trading platform might ask for the following information: